dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 - `byProgramUid()`.
 Filters by program uid and downloads the not synced objects inside the program.
 - `byUid()`.
 Filters by the tracked entity instance uid and downloads a unique object.
+This filter can be used to download the tracked entity instances found within search scope.
 (Only for tracked entity instances).

 The downloader also allows to limit the number of downloaded objects.
 These limits can also be combined with each other.